-The following Commercial guidance note Produced in partnership with Paul S. Rhee of Yoon & Yang LLC provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Paul S Rhee of Yoon & Yang provides comprehensive and up to date legal information covering:

 The business environment